 Both the male and female tigers hunt.
 Tigers like to hunt alone at night.
 They have excellent eyesight for catching prey.

 Tigers hunt different types of deer, buffalo, antelopes, wild boars, baby elephants and rhinos, and most other animals they can catch.

 Tigers like to sneak up on their prey, they watch it then sprint to catch it.
 They bite their prey’s throat or back of the neck to kill it.

-A tiger can eat up 60 pounds of meat at one time but usually, they eat around 11 pounds per feeding.
+A tiger can eat up to 60 pounds of meat at one time but usually, they eat around 11 pounds per feeding.

-It can take a couple of days for the tiger to eat their entire prey.
+It can take a couple of days for the tiger to eat its entire prey.
 They will eat until they are full then cover the animal with leaves and dirt to hide it.
 When they are hungry again they will go back to finish eating.

 More fun Tiger Facts